raygervais/raygervais.ca/content/uses.md

 - Linux-based Systems Programming
 - Contributing to Open Source

-This article was inspired by the ever-persistent question "What do they use?", which [Wes Bos](https://twitter/wesbos) decided to answer in the [Uses.Tech](https://uses.tech/) project.
+This page was inspired by the ever-persistent question "What do they use?", which [Wes Bos](https://twitter/wesbos) decided to answer in the [Uses.Tech](https://uses.tech/) project.
 I figured, I should add the same to my own site for those interested (in a much more condensed version which can be found [here!](/uses)) and work my site into the listings too.
 We can always use more canadian representation.

 ## Hardware